elarswa/vscodeBackup/README.md

 - install extensions with `bash install_extensions.sh`
 - overwrite your machine settings and keybindings by:
-  - update .env variable CODE_USER_DIR to point to where the User folder is under your installed vscode folder `Code`
+  - update .env variable CODE_USER_DIR to point to where the User folder is under your installed vscode folder `Code` such as `~/Library/Application Support/Code/User` on Mac
   - run `bash overwrite_settings.sh`